Digital-Mercenaries-LLC/Digital-Mercenaries-LLC.github.io/collections/_consultation/personal-consultation.md

 ---

-Expect a personal consultation with an agent dedicated to you.
+Expect a personal consultation with a Mercenary dedicated to you.
 This consultation, usually scheduled within five business days of the initial response, allows us to dive deeper into your requirements and understand your vision better.
-During the consultation, our agent will take notes and discuss the scope of work to be performed.
+During the consultation, the Mercenary will take notes and discuss the scope of work to be performed.